CodeDotJS/instagram-id-of/README.md

 # instagram-id-of

-> Prints the userid of an instagram user on your console.
+> Find userid of an Instagram user, directly from command line.

 ## Install